 Cinema was invented for a reason, and Arctic boldly answers that call.
 It deserves to be seen on the big screen, embracing the magnitude of the extreme circumstances and the sheer marvel of the Icelandic landscape.
 There is no point in denying its potential success because it is easily the most underrated film of 2018.

-ARCTIC will also be in cinemas and on digital HD on 4th January 2019.
+ARCTIC screened as part of the BFI’s London Film Festival 2018 and will be released in cinemas and digital HD on 4th January 2019.